 5. Dive into the past in Dalt Vila

 Dalt Vila – which literally means ‘High Town’ – is the older and (predictably) higher half of Ibiza Town.
-A UNESCO World Heritage Site, it’s where you’ll find some stunning examples of Ibiza’s history and culture – a story told in architecture, art and the various museums that can be found in the area.
+A UNESCO World Heritage Site, it’s where you’ll find some stunning examples of Ibiza’s history and culture – a story told through architecture, art and the various museums that can be found in the area.
 Inside the fortified walls you’ll also find shops, bars and restaurants, so take some time to wander around and enjoy the views across the Mediterranean offered from the bastions.

 If you feel like something a little more hands-on, try the Museum of Contemporary Art on the Ronda Narcis Putget.
 Celebrating the work of modern Ibizan artists, it makes a great change of pace and offers another, gentler perspective on life on the island.
 Another Dalt Vila can’t-miss is the Archaeological Museum, which is full of fascinating artefacts and objects that trace the island’s rich and fascinating history – for instance, did you know it was invaded by Norway in the Twelfth Century?
 Now you do!